paurkedal/batyr/README.md

 For recording messages, the following commands are available:

-    batyr-on-rocketchat
+    batyr-on-rocketchat <config-file>
-    batyr-on-slack
+    batyr-on-slack <config-file>
-    batyr-on-xmpp
+    batyr-on-xmpp <config-file>

-which all take a configuration file of different undocumented formats.
+which each take a configuration file of different undocumented format as argument.
 See the respective `config.mli` files.